thorlindberg/thesis/dissertation/8-1 results-syntax.md

 }
 ```

-Declarations provide a generic and single-location place to specify enumerated and explicitly typed values in a data structure.
+Declarations provide a single source and reference point when explicitly typing values in a data structure.
 For example, the "date" type can be instantiated in the `data property`at the root of the data structure:

 ```
 {